 Part Two – Dizziness

-Why do you feel dizzy?
+Why do we get dizzy?
 Well.. blame it on your ear!
 My ear?
 I hear you shout.
 What does my ear have to do with anything?

 Basically, when we walk or stand upright our body is constantly balancing.
 It is figuring out how to stay up, without falling over.
 The way it does this, is by a clever mechanism that is inside our ears.
 We have some liquid, bones and fine hairs in the ear that pick up any movement and changes of direction.
 They send this information back to our brain, telling us what we need to do, to keep our balance.
 When we spin round and round really quickly, the liquid is sloshing around in our ears and telling our brain what is going on.
 When we suddenly stop the liquid carries on sloshing for a bit longer making us feel like we are still moving, even though our eyes know we have stopped.
 This makes us feel quite strange.